Pontifical Bolivarian University: Research

 which were coordinated by the Integrated Center for the Development of Research (CIDI from its initials in Spanish).
 The CIDI seeks to maintain a close and dynamic relationship between industry and academia through technology transfer and consulting services.
-The research groups are based in different campuses with the majority of them in Medellin.
+The research groups are based in different campuses with the majority of them in Medellín.
 The research groups concentrate their efforts in the areas of Health Sciences, Social Sciences and Engineering.

 Campuses

 Main campus

 The main campus is located in Medellín and houses the main chapel, student health services, the main library and the schools of Engineering, Social Sciences, Architecture, and Languages as well as schools for primary and secondary education.

 Bucaramanga

 The Bucaramanga campus opened on July 12, 1991, in the Archdiocesan Seminary.
 In 1998, UPB established its own home on the Piedecuesta Highway, 7 kilometers away from the city.
 The estimated UPB Bucaramanga student population in 2013 was 5,800 students.

 The UPB Bucaramanga campus houses the following schools: